Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-Cypress.md

 - **apiKey** - this is the API Key / RSS Token associated with the Spira user
 - **protocol** - this should be either `http` or `https`
 - **host** - this should be the domain name of your Spira instance (e.g. demo-us.spiraservice.net or myinstance.spiraservice.net)
-- **vdir** - this should be the name of any virtual directory in your instance (e.g. `mysite`) or just empty if you have a URL that is just the domain (e.g. https://mysite.spiraservice.net)
+- **vdir** - this should be the name of any virtual directory in your instance (e.g. `mysite`).
+If there is no virtual directly, leave this field empty - see below for troubleshooting.
 - **mapping**  - this is where we map our spec files to the test cases, we will explain this next.

+!!! info "Troubleshooting when you do not have a virtual directory"
+    If you have set the **vdir** property to "" (an empty string), you may have problems connecting to Spira, depending on your version of Cypress and/or Node.js.
+Some versions do not accept empty entries for the vdir parameter.

+    To fix this issue, you need to add 'video: true' in the cypress.config.js file:

+    ```
+    const { defineConfig } = require("cypress");

+    module.exports = defineConfig({
+        video:true,
+        e2e: { ... }
+    })
+    ```

 ### Mapping the Test Cases